+Jurisdiction/ Project Description NVTA Funds Phase(s) Status Completion Completion Percentage

+Agency Funded (Project) (NVTA Reimbursed as

+funded of 9/30/19

+Phases)

-Jurisdiction/ Agency Project Description NVTA Funds Phase(s) Funded Status Completion (Project) Completion (NVTA funded Phases) Percentage Reimbursed as of 9/30/19 Fairfax County Fairfax Connector Expansion - New and improved service within the I-66 Corridor and locations in southern Fairfax County, including service between the Vienna Metrorail Station and Centerville, and in the Huntington and Springfield areas. \$6,000,000 (FY2015-16) Acquisition Completed Fairfax County US1 Richmond Highway Widening - 2.9 miles section between Mt.
+Fairfax County Fairfax Connector Expansion - New and improved service within the I- 66 Corridor and locations in southern Fairfax County, including service between the Vienna Metrorail Station and Centerville, and in the Huntington and Springfield areas. \$6,000,000 (FY2015-16) Acquisition Completed Fairfax County US1 Richmond Highway Widening - 2.9 miles section between Mt.
 Vernon Memorial Highway (south) and Napper Road will be widened to six lanes. \$1,000,000 (FY2015-16) Design, Engineering, Environmental NVTA Funds fully utilized, project continuing.
 Fairfax County UPC 106742 Frontier Drive Extension - Extend Frontier Drive from Franconia-Springfield Parkway to Loisdale Road, including access to Franconia- Springfield Metrorail Station and interchange improvements (braided ramps) to and from the Parkway.
 Provide on-street parking along Frontier Drive where feasible, as well as add pedestrian and bicycle facilities. \$2,000,000 (FY2015-16) Design, PE VDOT is administering this project.
 Design and Preliminary Engineering related efforts are underway.
 At a recent Value Engineering presentation.
 Fairfax County indicated conditional agreement on the VE recommendations, which will result in significant redesign if adopted.
 Public Hearing has been postponed indefinitely.
 Consultants have submitted a supplement to incorporate the VE recommendations and also additional WMATA tasks as a result of a recent coordination meeting with them.
 Supplement still under review.
 Supplement approved and NTP issued to consultants.
 Working on extra design work currently.
 2022-2023 Fall 2018 (Full payment made to VDOT) 100%

+Jurisdiction/ Project Description NVTA Funds Phase(s) Status Completion Completion Percentage

+Agency Funded (Project) (NVTA Reimbursed as

+funded of 9/30/19

+Phases)

-Jurisdiction/ Agency Project Description NVTA Funds Phase(s) Funded Status Completion (Project) Completion (NVTA funded Phases) Percentage Reimbursed as of 9/30/19 Fairfax County Innovation Metrorail Station - Construction of the Silver Line Phase II extension of the rail system from Washington DC, to and beyond the Dulles International Airport.
-This multimodal facility will include bus bays, bicycle parking, kiss-and- ride and taxi waiting areas, as well as pedestrian bridges and station entrances from both the north and south sides of the Dulles Airport Access Highway/Dulles Toll Road. \$41,000,000 (FY2014) Design, Construction Pedestrian bridge is complete.
-Station elevator and escalator testing is ongoing as well as station clean-up and preliminary inspection.
-The County has awarded the contract for construction of the kiss and ride, bike facilities and taxi waiting areas.
-The contractor has started grading and concrete placement work in these areas.
-The bus bays have been completed on the south side.
-Jan 2020 Jan 2020 100% Fairfax County Innovation Metrorail Station (Continuation) - Construction of the Silver Line Phase II extension of the rail system from Washington DC, to and beyond the Dulles International Airport.
+Fairfax County Innovation Metrorail Station \$41,000,000 Design, Pedestrian bridge is Jan 2020 Jan 2020 100% Construction of the Silver (FY2014) Construction complete.
+Station elevator Line Phase II extension of the and escalator testing is rail system from Washington ongoing as well as station DC, to and beyond the Dulles clean-up and preliminary International Airport.
+This inspection.
+The County has multimodal facility will include awarded the contract for bus bays, bicycle parking, construction of the kiss and kiss-and- ride and taxi waiting ride, bike facilities and taxi areas, as well as pedestrian waiting areas.
+The contractor bridges and station entrances has started grading and from both the north and south concrete placement work in sides of the Dulles Airport these areas.
+The bus bays Access Highway/Dulles Toll have been completed on the Road. south side.
+Fairfax County Innovation Metrorail Station (Continuation) - Construction of the Silver Line Phase II extension of the rail system from Washington DC, to and beyond the Dulles International Airport.
 This multimodal facility will include bus bays, bicycle parking, kiss-and- ride and taxi waiting areas, as well as pedestrian bridges and station entrances from both the north and south sides of the Dulles Airport Access Highway/Dulles Toll Road. \$28,000,000 (FY2015-16) Construction Continuation of the above project.
 Jan 2020 Jan 2020 99.4 %